iamdhruvrathi/innovex25/README.md

 # Food Redistribution Platform - README

+## KhanaConnect

 ## Overview

-Our platform is designed to help reduce food wastage by connecting restaurants and other food providers with consumers who need food.
-By redistributing surplus food from kitchens to seekers such as government colleges, NGOs, and old age homes, we aim to create a sustainable and efficient food-sharing ecosystem.
+KhanaConnect is a simple, impactful platform built to tackle food waste by connecting hotels, restaurants, and other kitchens with people and institutions that genuinely need food.
+Our goal is to create a smarter and more humane way to make sure no meal goes to waste.

-## Features
+## Key Features

 ### 1. Kitchen Partnership

-Kitchens and restaurants can partner with our platform to share their daily leftover food with consumers in need.
-This helps reduce food wastage and benefits communities facing food insecurity.
-Additionally, for food safety compliance, all kitchens must provide their FSSAI code during registration.
+Kitchens and restaurants can sign up to share their daily surplus food with those in need.
+To ensure food safety, all kitchens are required to submit their FSSAI code during registration.

 ### 2. Seekers - Food Consumers

-Seekers on our platform include government colleges, NGOs, old age homes, and other institutions that can request and receive leftover food from registered kitchens.
-This system ensures that excess food is put to good use rather than being discarded.
+Seekers include government colleges, NGOs, old age homes, and similar institutions.
+They can register to request leftover food, helping ensure excess food is redirected instead of discarded.

 ### 3. Real-time Frontend Dashboard

-Users can view a dynamic frontend that displays the number of registered kitchens and seekers, along with how they are connected through the platform.
+We’ve built a dynamic frontend dashboard that shows live statistics—like the number of kitchens and seekers—and how they’re connected on our platform.

-### 4. Interactive Map Integration
+### 4. Interactive Map

-Our platform features an interactive map that allows both kitchens and seekers to locate nearby partners.
-This helps in easy coordination for food redistribution.
+A built-in map helps kitchens and seekers find each other based on location.
+This makes coordination and logistics much easier.

-### 5. Volunteer System for Food Delivery
+### 5. Volunteer Delivery System

-We provide a dedicated page where volunteers can sign up to assist in food delivery between kitchens and seekers, ensuring smooth logistics and timely distribution.
+A dedicated page allows volunteers to sign up and help deliver food between kitchens and seekers.
+This keeps the process smooth and efficient.

-### 6. Automated Email Notification System
+### 6. Email Notifications

-To streamline communication, we have developed an automated email notification system:
+Our system sends automatic email alerts:

-- When a kitchen registers, the admin is notified.
+- To admin, and seekers when a new kitchen registers.

-- When a seeker requests food, the kitchens are notified.
-- When food is being delivered, delivery personnel receive email notifications to coordinate the process.
+- To delivery agents, when a delivery is ready to be fulfiled.
+We have a pre built database of delivery agents, who will be notified throught email when a food is ready to be picked up.
+They can confirm their task by visiting the provided link and confirming their identity.

-### 7. Smart Food Distribution Algorithm
+### 7. Smart Matching Algorithm

-Our platform incorporates a smart algorithm that efficiently distributes surplus food to the nearest and most in-need seeker.
-The algorithm takes into account multiple factors such as:
+We use a thoughtful algorithm to prioritize food distribution.
+It looks at factors like:

-- Number of food requests received by a seeker
+- How many times a seeker has received food

+- How much food they need daily

-- Distance between the kitchen and the seeker
+- Proximity to the kitchen This helps us ensure fair, and efficient distribution.
-- Time taken for delivery

-## How It Works
+## How our system works

-1. **Kitchen Registration:** Kitchens register on the platform and list their daily leftover food.
-They must also provide their FSSAI code to ensure food safety compliance.
+1. **Kitchen Registration**: Kitchens list leftover food and submit their FSSAI code for safety compliance.

-2. **Seeker Registration:** Seekers register and request food as needed.
+2. **Seeker Registration**: Institutions sign up, requesting their food.

-3. **Matching Algorithm:** The system matches food providers with seekers based on need and proximity.
+3. **Matching Process**: The system pairs kitchens with seekers based on need and distance.

-4. **Volunteer Assignment:** Volunteers help in delivering food between the kitchens and seekers.
+4. **Volunteer Involvement**: Delivery employees or volunteers will help with pickup and delivery.

-5. **Email Notifications:** All stakeholders (kitchens, seekers, delivery personnel) receive real-time email updates for smooth coordination.
+5. **Email Alerts**: Automated notifications ensure smooth coordination.
-6. **Food Delivery & Completion:** The food is successfully delivered, helping reduce waste and support communities in need.

-## Contribution
-If you are interested in contributing to this project, please feel free to submit a pull request on our GitHub repository.
-Your help in improving the platform is always welcome!

-## License
-This project is licensed under the MIT License.

-## Contact
-For any inquiries, feel free to reach out to our team via email or visit our website.
+6. **Delivery Completion**: Food is delivered where it’s needed—on time and safely.

 ---

-By using our platform, we can collectively work towards reducing food wastage and ensuring that surplus food reaches those who need it the most.
+With KhanaConnect, we’re not just cutting down on food waste—we’re building a community that cares.
+Every shared meal counts.

+---

+# Technology stack used:

+Technology Stack Used
+Our platform is built using the following technologies:

+- Express.js – Backend framework for handling server logic and API routes

+- Node.js – JavaScript runtime for building the server-side application

+- Firebase Cloud Firestore – NoSQL database for storing kitchen, seeker, and donations data

+- EJS (Embedded JavaScript) – Template engine for rendering dynamic content on the frontend

+- HTML & CSS – For structuring and styling the user interface

+## Database Schema:

+1. Kitchens:
+- name
+- certifications
+- delivery needed or not
+- daily production
+- average waste

+2. Seekers
+   - institution type
+   - address
+   - contact
+   - daily need
+   - frequency needed
+   - recieved (auto increment)

+3. Volunteers
+- name
+- email
+- phone
+- start Date
+- work Type
+- valid (boolean)

+4. Kitchen Donations
+- DateTime
+- expiry info
+- food amount
+- food type
+- kitchenID
+- seekerID

+5. Donations
+- name
+- email
+- donation type
+- address
+- quantity

+6. Delivery Employees
+- name
+- email
+- address
+- phone number